 Never touch any utility line; always assume it is conducting electricity and is dangerous!

 A foliage clearance of 3 feet is required for areas around service lines leading to utility meters and security lights.
 A clearance of at least 15 feet is required for areas around power lines, utility meters, and pad transformers.
-Keeping a clear space within the vicinity of utility systems allows for safe access by PLWC personnel during maintenance or repair activities and will help prevent accidental contact.
+Keeping a clear space within the vicinity of utility systems allows for safe access by PMU personnel during maintenance or repair activities and will help prevent accidental contact.

 We Trim Trees for Reliability